 3. Shop at the Right Places

-There are several places to find used cars in Fort Worth, TX:
+There are several places to find used cars:

 a.
 Certified Pre-Owned (CPO) Dealers